 | Ryobi Power Washer | RIDGID Wet/Dry Vac | |

 I'm going to give you a recount of what I did.
 The complete instructions come within the Rust-Oleum kits you buy.
 I tried to follow them to the t.
-But I'm also going to give you some tips, things that worked for me and maybe you can find them helpful.
+But I will also give you some tips and tricks that worked for me, and you may find them helpful.

 1. EMPTY YOUR GARAGE